CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/3-HR-Demo.md

     ![](./Images/p3t1p6(1).png)

-### Copilot Chat
+## Task 2: Copilot Chat

-Next, we'll use Copilot Chat to compare resumes we've received to the job description and identify the best candidates.
+In this task, you’ll use Copilot Chat to analyze candidate resumes, compare them against the job requirements, and rank the candidates by suitability.

 1. Open a browser and navigate to [M365copilot.com](https://m365copilot.com/).